Published 31 Aug 2022

 A working from home health and safety checklist is a digital tool used to make sure that work-from-home employees have a safe home office that promotes their general well-being.
 This checklist is built according to the State Government of Victoria, Australia, and includes evaluation items for the designated work area, work surface, physical demands of tasks, work practices, emergency procedures, and more.
 Failed items should be corrected before employees can work from home.

 This working from home checklist is used by the Charters Towers Regional Council in Queensland, Australia to assess a private residence and determine the suitability for employees to work from home.
-Use this checklist to inspect environmental conditions such as ergonomics, security, and first aid and work practices such as hazard and incident reporting, communication methods, and fitness for work or any other current medical conditions.
+Use this template to do the following:

 A home healthcare worker safety checklist is a tool used by in-home care service providers to conduct a self-assessment of their personal safety prior to commencing work.
 This checklist is built according to NIOSH Hazard Review: Occupational Hazards in Home Healthcare, and it covers areas such as safe patient handling, infection control, and more.
 Use this checklist to ensure that healthcare workers are safe to perform their duties in their patients’ homes.